glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 {% katex %}20\%{% endkatex %} of the samples.
 The magnitude of the adjustment to equilibrium is significantly reduced.
 Within {% katex %}10^3{% endkatex %} time steps all simulations for both moments are near their equilibrium values with no significant difference in the convergence rate.
+The clear increase in the time of convergence to equilibrium with displacement of `x0` from the equilibrium value seen when all samples are included has been eliminated.

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_burnin-removed-mean-convergence.png">